kanisterio/kanister/examples/stable/mysql/README.md

 ```

-The command deploys an instance of MySQL in `mysql-test` namespace on Kubernetes cluster with default configurations.
+The command deploys a MySQL instance in the `mysql-test` namespace.

 By default a random password will be generated for the root user.
 For setting your own password, use the `mysqlRootPassword` param as shown above.